Slideshow: What You Need to Know About Fleas and Ticks

 Use gloves or tissue to cover your hands.

-Grasp it with tweezers from the side, by its head, close to the skin.
+Grasp the tick with tweezers from the side, by its head, close to the skin.

 Pull straight up.
 Don't twist.